genglove/html/README.md

 This repository hosts the [HTML Standard](https://html.spec.whatwg.org/).

+### Code of conduct

+The WHATWG has no tolerance for any kind of harassment or abuse.
+All participants are expected to behave professionally and respectfully at all times.
+See the [FAQ's Harassment topic](https://wiki.whatwg.org/wiki/FAQ#Harassment) for further details.

 ### Pull requests

 The short version is that all you need to do is change the `source` resource and submit a patch.
 The longer version is that you probably want to read the [WHATWG FAQ](https://wiki.whatwg.org/wiki/FAQ) first.